dgcnz/second-brain/docs/100 Reference notes/104 Other/Reinforcement Learning - An Introduction - Chapter 11.md

 ## 11.7 Gradient-TD Methods

 TLDR: To minimize $\overline{PBE}$ using SGD efficiently we use two separate estimates for dependent expectations.
 This yields two algorithms: GTD2 and TDC.

+**DISCLAIMER: These methods only work with linear function approximation.**

 > [!NOTE] Equation 11.27: Gradient of $\overline{PBE}$
 >